 Vaccination remains the most important step you can take to keep yourself and your family safe.
 The COVID vaccines remain remarkably effective against preventing severe illness and hospitalization.

-As of May 9, 2023, Johns Hopkins University has simplified its COVID-19 vaccination policy.
-All incoming students and employees must have received at least one dose of any FDA- or WHO-authorized vaccine.
-This does not impact current affiliates who have been vaccinated or have received an appropriate exemption.
-Upload proof of your vaccination to the Vaccine Management System (VMS) as soon as you’ve had your shot.
+As of April 1, 2024, Johns Hopkins University has changed its COVID-19 vaccination policy.
+The university strongly recommends that all students, staff, and faculty receive at least one dose of an FDA- or WHO-authorized vaccine.
+While not required, you can still upload proof of your vaccination to the Vaccine Management System (VMS) as soon as you’ve had your shot.

 Smoking and Vaping